-As for the frequency band 470-694 MHz, RSPG, in its 2015 Opinion on a long-term strategy on the future use of the UHF band22, recommended an approach for considering the level of flexibility and the possible evolution of the band, taking into account the importance of the Digital Terrestrial Television (DTT) platform:
+As for the frequency band 470-694 MHz, RSPG, in its 2015 Opinion on a long-term strategy on the future use of the UHF band24, recommended an approach for considering the level of flexibility and the possible evolution of the band, taking into account the importance of the Digital Terrestrial Television (DTT) platform:

-- "8.
-RSPG recognises that the band 470-694 MHz is mainly used for downstream audiovisual content distribution and recommends that it remains as such for the long term, even beyond 2030; - 9.
-RSPG recognises the importance of the DTT platform and the need to provide certainty for investments in broadcasting infrastructure.
-Therefore RSPG recommends that the frequency band 470-694 MHz shall remain available for DTT in the foreseeable future, i.e. 2030. - 10.
-Notwithstanding, the RSPG recommends that Member States should have the flexibility to use the 470-694 MHz band for Wireless Broad Band (WBB) downlink, provided that such use is compatible with the broadcasting needs in the relevant Member State and does not create a constraint on the operations of DTT in neighbouring countries.
-This is without prejudice to coordination agreements with the neighbouring countries. - 11.
-RSPG recommends that, when considering any options for the future usage of the frequency band 470-694 MHz, aspects such as the requirements, technological developments, consumer behaviour, the importance of delivering free-to-air television and the various political, social, cultural and economic general interest objectives, should be taken into account."
+"8.
+RSPG recognises that the band 470-694 MHz is mainly used for downstream audiovisual content distribution and recommends that it remains as such for the long term, even beyond 2030;

+9. RSPG recognises the importance of the DTT platform and the need to provide certainty for investments in broadcasting infrastructure.
+Therefore RSPG recommends that the frequency band 470-694 MHz shall remain available for DTT in the foreseeable future, i.e. 2030.

+10. Notwithstanding, the RSPG recommends that Member States should have the flexibility to use the 470-694 MHz band for Wireless Broad Band (WBB) downlink, provided that such use is compatible with the broadcasting needs in the relevant Member State and does
-• Decision (EU) 2017/89923 of the European Parliament and of the Council of 17 May 2017 on the use of 470-790 MHz frequency band in the Union.
-This Decision confirmed the availability of the 470-694 MHz frequency band at least until 2030 for the terrestrial provision of broadcasting services, including free television and PMSE, with protection and priority given to broadcasting needs.
-Under this decision, the Commission will report to the Council and the European Parliament on developments in the use of this band taking into account the social, economic, cultural and international aspects as well as further technological developments.
-Still; it is recognised that media and culture policy is under national responsibility, with the European Union having a supporting function.

-22 RSPG15-595
+24 RSPG15-595